si-medbif/jupyter/README.md

 This singularity container was modified from 'https://github.com/singularityhub/jupyter' and 'https://github.com/dash00/tensorflow-python3-jupyter'

-The purpose of modification was to migrate from Singularity version 2.x to version 3.x (https://www.sylabs.io/guides/3.0/user-guide/).
+The purpose of modification was to migrate from Singularity version 2.x to [version 3.x](https://www.sylabs.io/guides/3.0/user-guide/).
 Deep learning and image processings modules along with their dependency were also installed.

 ## Singularity